awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 The following example policy grants the `s3:GetObject` permission to any public anonymous users\. \(For a list of permissions and the operations that they allow, see [Amazon S3 Actions](using-with-s3-actions.md)\.\) This permission allows anyone to read the object data, which is useful for when you configure your bucket as a website and want everyone to be able to read objects in the bucket\.
 Before you use a bucket policy to grant read\-only permission to an anonymous user, you must disable block public access settings for your bucket\.
 For more information, see [Setting permissions for website access](WebsiteAccessPermissionsReqd.md)\.

+**Warning**
+Use caution when granting anonymous access to your Amazon S3 bucket or disabling block public access settings\.
+When you grant anonymous access, anyone in the world can access your bucket\.
+We recommend that you never grant anonymous access to your Amazon S3 bucket unless you specifically need to, such as with [static website hosting](WebsiteHosting.md)\.

 ```
  1. {
  2. "Version":"2012-10-17",